 - Bishan-ang Mo Kio Park

 - Malay Village

 1. Singapore Botanic Garden

-Another attraction worth exploring in Jurong East is Singapore Botanic Garden.
-Located on the Cluny Road, this is one of the oldest gardens in Singapore, and the only tropical garden to be listed in the World Heritage Site by UNESCO.
+Another attraction worth exploring in Jurong East is the Singapore Botanic Garden.
+Located on the Cluny Road, this is one of the oldest gardens in Singapore, and the only tropical garden to be listed in the World Heritage Site by UNESCO in 2015.
 It houses endangered as well as common species of trees, shrubs, herbs, and grasslands.
+The main attraction here is the National Orchid Garden.
+Located on the mid-western side of the Garden, it has a collection of more than 1,000 species and 2,000 hybrids of orchids.
 This place attracts nature lovers and botanists throughout the year.

 Location: 1 Cluny Rd, Singapore 259569

 Opening hours: 5 am onwards